 - ¾ cup powdered sugar, sifted

-- 3 tablespoons limoncello, or lemon juice, see Recipe Notes
+- 2 to 3 tablespoons limoncello, or lemon juice, see Recipe Notes

 Instructions

-- Make the cake: Preheat the oven to 350 °F. Spray a standard loaf pan with baking spray.
+- Make the cake: Preheat the oven to 350 °F. Line a standard loaf pan with parchment paper, leaving a 2-inch overhang on the side (to ease removal later).
+Spray the parchment and uncovered sides with baking spray.
 Set aside.

 - In a large bowl, whisk together the sugar, yogurt, melted butter, eggs, limoncello, vanilla bean seeds, and lemon zest.